Making Habits Stick

 • Throw your dirty laundry in the room with the laundry hamper instead of next to the entryway.

-• Put away one thing each day where it’s supposed to go.
+• Place one thing where it’s supposed to go each day.

 Other people won’t likely notice this sort of change.
 But, if you’re setting your goals correctly, changing any method can also create a mental reward that you actually did something.

-Over time, your self-discipline will naturally become stronger and you can pursue larger goals:
+Over time, your self-discipline will naturally become stronger, which can empower larger goals:

 • Drink a cup of coffee instead of smoking that last cigarette.

-• Make a plan for what you’ll do in the morning when you go to bed a little earlier.
+• Plan for what you’ll do in the morning when you go to bed a little earlier.

 • Go for a run instead of getting a second portion.